 - How to rock Instagram Stories – Great tips from Sean McCabe

-Whether you’re using WordPress or not, you have options for online photo galleries.
+Whether you’re using WordPress or not, you have options for online photo galleries and your sales presence.

 - Envira Gallery is a popular WordPress plugin that’s been well-received and offers a clean interface and support for high-resolution “Retina” displays.